mfpscripts/dependencies/README.md

-# dependencies
+# DEPENDENCYS FOR MFPSCRIPTS
-You may need this dependencys for our scripts
+You may need this dependencys for our scripts.
+These are the right and supported versions.